All Episodes

 Make no mistake about it, folks.

-For all of you, and you've seen the polls, the public sentiment on drilling on the Outer Continental Shelf and up in ANWR.
+We are in a war for all of you, and you've seen the polls, the public sentiment on drilling on the outer continental shelf and up in Anwar and in Montana, the Bakkenfield, and expanding that.

-And the leftists who are doing their best to shut this country down are fully aware of it, and they're using their time honored and true techniques.
+And the leftists who are doing their best to shut this country down are fully aware of it, and they're using their time-honored and true techniques.

-They're simply intimidating federal agencies and bureaucracies, and they may not have to not have to intimidate them much, because like-minded fellow travelers probably are working in some of these agencies, like U.S. Fish and Wildlife Service, the EPA.
+And they may not have to intimidate them much, because like-minded fellow travelers probably are working in some of these agencies, like U.S. Fish and Wildlife Service, the EPA.

 This is what the leftists have done.

-Uh and in some cases, even George Bush, who was trying to forge a new tone with the Democrats and try to end all this partisanship.
+Over the years, they have succeeded in having like-minded fellow travelers appointed to bureaucratic positions by people like Bill Clinton and Jimmy Carter, and in some cases, even George Bush, who was trying to forge a new tone with the Democrats and try to end all this partisanship.

 So they're there and they can't be gotten rid of.